RadioNoiseE/misakaii/README.md

   -help  Display this list of options
 ```

-You can specify more than one `<url>`s, and some advanced options can be set.
+You can specify more than one `<url>`s, and some advanced options can also be set.

 ## Contribution

-You are welcomed to open issues or pull requests.
+You are always welcomed to open issues or pull requests.